Henan University: History

 The earliest predecessor of Henan University was founded in 1912 and was originally named Henan Preparatory School for Studying in Europe and America.
 In 1942, the school was upgraded to National Henan University.
 In 1952, the school was renamed Henan Normal University after adjustment of departments.
 It was later renamed Kaifeng Normal College and Henan Normal University.
 In 1984, the school was renamed Henan University.
 In June 2000, the original Henan University, Kaifeng Medical College, and Kaifeng Normal College merged to form the new Henan University.
 In 2022, the legal entity registration address of Henan University was changed from Kaifeng City to Zhengzhou City.
 As of December 2023, Henan University has opened 92 undergraduate admissions majors in Zhengzhou Longzi Lake, Kaifeng Minglun and Jinming campuses, covering a total area of more than 5,500 acres.
-There are 45 master's degree authorized first-level disciplines, 35 master's degree authorized categories, 21 doctoral degree authorized first-level disciplines, 20 post-doctoral research mobile stations.There are more than 4,700 faculty and staff, and more than 50,000 full-time students.
+There are 45 master's degree authorized first-level disciplines, 35 master's degree authorized categories, 21 doctoral degree authorized first-level disciplines, 20 post-doctoral research mobile stations.
+There are more than 4,700 faculty and staff, and more than 50,000 full-time students.

 Rankings

 Henan University is ranked 301-400 in the world on the 2025 Academic Ranking of World Universities (ARWU), #391 on the CWTS Ranking of Leiden University, and #763 on the 2025 U.S. News Rankings.
-QS Ranking 2026 ranked Henan University as the 402nd university in Asia.
+QS Ranking 2027 ranked Henan University as the 1201-1400 university in world.